Annu301/Sarkari-Result-Project-/README.md

 # Sarkari-Result-Project-
-This is the sarkari result.
+This is the Sarkari Result.
 And you learn more things in this project.